qltd/sand-box/readme.md

 - Download the backup by clicking the `download` link in the Drupal alert message
 - You can select `Download` instead of `Manual Backups Directory` for the second option, but an abundance of stored backups is never a bad idea

 Now we can migrate data by uploading the file we just downloaded to our development environment at the following URL.
+Make sure that you enable the `Backup and Migrate` module before proceeding -- you will only need to do this once.

 (Replace `localhost/dev/sand-box` with the correct URL for your dev site)